15 Ways To Homestead Anywhere

 The trick here is to plan.

 For example.
 Chocolate Zucchini Bread is a fast and favorite breakfast for my family.
-I know it takes about 25-30 loaves to get us through the winter.
-To keep that huge chore more manageable I try to make 6 loaves a week until my quota is filled.
-Having a game plan helps stop the overwhelm.
+It takes about 25-30 loaves to get us through the winter.
+To make that huge chore more manageable, I try to make six loaves a week during the summer until my quota is filled.
+Having a game plan helps stop the feeling of being overwhelmed.

 Tip #6.
 Conserve water.